 In 2011, Burton’s name shined brightly as the designer of the royal wedding dress for Kate Middleton.
 Burton was on Time’s magazine list of the 100 most influential people in 2012.
 She currently leads the fancy brand with stability and elegance.

 Oprah has interviewed the greatest icons of music, films, sports, you name it.
 She is now the supervising producer and host for The Oprah Winfrey Show.
 In addition, Winfrey has established her own magazine and her website, too.

 Examples of Women Entrepreneurship in Male-Dominated Industries

-The tech industry is known for being a male-dominated industry.
+The tech industry is known for being male-dominated.
 However, this rule does not seem to apply to Wang at all.
 Cher Wang is the co-founder and chairperson of HTC.
 She is considered one of the wealthiest people in Taiwan with a net worth of 850 million dollars.

 Combining an experience of two completely different fields; neuropsychology and computer science, she became an unstoppable woman.
 In 2012, Sinha was number eight on Fortune’s list of the most powerful women entrepreneurs.

-The Power of She
+Women Entrepreneurship: The Power of She